Nine-rank system

 The nine-rank system, also known as the nine-grade controller system, was used to categorize and classify government officials by rank in Imperial China.
 Their accorded rank signified their status in the government hierarchy and the amount of wages they earned.
 Created by the politician Chen Qun in the state of Cao Wei during the Three Kingdoms, it was used until the Song dynasty, and similar ranking systems were also present in the Ming dynasty and Qing dynasty.

 A similar system was also used in Korea.
-In Japan, the Twelve Level Cap and Rank System was adopted in 603 during the reign of Empress Suiko.
+In Japan, the Twelve Level Cap and Rank System was adopted in 603 AD during the reign of Empress Suiko.

 History

 Portrait of a young Qing Dynasty government official with mandarin square of the seventh rank (Mandarin duck) on the chest.
 Mandarin duck was a symbol of marital fidelity and thus loyalty, a noble quality in a government official.